../people/Taj Mihelich

 Interview in Props #4 september 1994.

-Taj, etniesbmx.com, december 2007 : Within a year of being in Austin I started riding for Hoffman Bikes and quit my job as a juice maker to ride BMX full time.
+Taj, etniesbmx.com, december 2007: Within a year of being in Austin I started riding for Hoffman Bikes and quit my job as a juice maker to ride BMX full time.
 In those days being a pro rider meant you did shows at fairs and carnivals to make enough money so you didn’t have to work.
 It was very surreal being around all the carnies at fairs, but it taught me to ride vert and it kept me on my bike.
 I also got to do shows with the most amazing riders of the time like; Dennis McCoy, Jay Miron, Dave Mirra and of course, Mat Hoffman.
 Vert became my focus for a while, but after I got burned out on doing shows (and started making enough money to not have to do them anymore) I sort of lost interest.
 To this day I miss the feeling of flying on vert.
 That feeling isn't equaled in any other type of riding.
 I don't, however, miss all the concussions, or loads of pads and full-face helmets.

 taj mihelich burnside

 Taj gapping the 10 ft. deep bowl at the legendary Burnside skatepark.
-Photo from Ride US december 1994.
+Photo from Ride BMX US december 1994.

 Hoffman Bikes makes "TAJ" signature frame.

-Section in Mad Matt (Hoffman Bikes) video.
+Section in Madd Matt (Hoffman Bikes) video.

-1996 Taj, etniesbmx.com, december 2007 : I left Austin for a while and moved to Bethlehem, Pennsylvania to ride the amazing trails up there.
+Taj, etniesbmx.com, december 2007: I left Austin for a while and moved to Bethlehem, Pennsylvania to ride the amazing trails up there.
 I moved into a house with a bunch of great riders; Mel Cody, Luc-E, Sandy Carson and Joe Rich to name a few.
 Most of the PA years I was traveling and going to tons of contests, but whenever I was home and the weather was ok, I was down at the trails.
 Dirt quickly became my focus and I was happier than ever just riding the same lines all day long.
 The trails in PA really are that good!

-Cover & interview : Ride US june 1996.
+Cover and interview in Ride BMX US june 1996.

 ESPN BS contest round 1.